fourjuaneight/blog/content/posts/on-owning-your-data.md

 ---
 title: On Owning Your Data
-description: "Most companies won't lose your data this recklessly.
-That data is often their source of revenue and they'll do anything to protect it and reassure you that it is best placed in their hands.
-And therein lies the other problem; if your data isn't at risk of being lost, it's being utilized to violate your privacy.
-And while going off-the-grid might not be an option, there are other ways to safeguard the content you put out online."
+description: "When your data is the source of revenue, whoever has it will do anything to protect it and reassure you that it is best placed in their hands.
+But when it isn't at risk of being lost, it's being utilized to violate your privacy."
 date: 2022-03-02
 tags:
   - indieweb